On invariance of John domains under quasisymmetric mappings: Introduction

+for each $x \in \gamma$ and $y\in \delta G$ then we say that $G$ has weak minimizing property. \end{definition} \begin{remark} In 1987, Gehring and Hag have proved that the endpoints of a hyperbolic geodesic $\gamma $ in $\mathbb{B}^n$ both minimize and maximize the distance from a point of $\gamma $ to any point outside $\mathbb{B}^n$ upto the constant $2^{1/2}$ and the constant is the best possible.
+They called it the min-max property of hyperbolic geodesics and motivated by this, they introduced domains with min-max property in $\R^n$.
+It is worth to mention that O.J.
+Broch \cite{} in his thesis proved that minimizing property characterizes John domains in $\mathbb{R}^n$. \end{remark} Now we state our main results.
+(See subsection \ref{subjohn} for definitions.)

 \begin{theorem} Let $G\subset E$ be a domain then the following implications hold:\\ $G$ is $c$-John domain $\implies $ $G$ has the minimizing property $\iff $ G is diameter $c_1$ John. \end{theorem} As a consequence, we partially answer Question \ref{qn} as follows: \begin{theorem} Let $G$ and $G'$ be proper domains in Banach spaces $E$ and $E'$, respectively.
-Suppose that $G$ is $c$-John domain and that $f:\bar{G} \rightarrow \bar{G'}$ is a homeomorphism that maps $G$ onto $G'$ which is $\eta $ quasisymmetric relative to $\delta G$.
+Suppose that $G$ is $c$-John domain and that $f:\bar{G} \rightarrow \bar{G'}$ is a homeomorphism that maps $G$ onto $G'$ which is $\eta $ quasisymmetric relative to $\delta G$ (see Definition \ref{qsdefn}).
 Then $G'$ is diameter $c'$-John domain with $c'=c'(c,\eta)$. \end{theorem}

-We prove that the weak minimizing property characterizes distance John domains. \begin{theorem} Let $G\subset E$ be a domain, where $E$ is a Banach space of dimension $n\geq 2$.
+We prove that the weak minimizing property characterizes distance John domains.
+Note that the class of diameter John domains is properly contained in the class of distance John domain, see \cite{nakki-vaisala-1991}. \begin{theorem} Let $G\subset E$ be a domain, where $E$ is a Banach space of dimension $n\geq 2$.
 Then $G$ is distance $c$-John domain if, and only if $G$ satisfies the weak minimizing property. \end{theorem}

 Similar to Theorem \ref{thm2} we get the following result corresponding to distance John domains.